NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 - **Security bypass**: all the different layers of protection must be bypassed by an attacker to successfully launch an XSS (e.g., [[CSP (Content Security Policy)]])
 - **Social engineering**: in case of reflected XSS, a victim has to be tricked to click on a malicious link containing the script
 - **Server-side logic flaws**: in case of stored XSS, a database has to correctly store the malicious script

+==Sensitive sinks must be reached by a malicious input in order to carry out an XSS==

 Example of entry points from
 [[(Upasana Sarmah, D.K.
 Bhattacharyya, et al., 2018)]] (pag.12-13):